hdesoto/shoplocalis/README.md

 ## API

-The server part has multiple **API endpoints** using several routes:
+The server part has multiple **API endpoints** using several routes returning all the infromation in JSON format:

 - `/api/orders` -> Will handle all order related requests.
 - `/api/products` -> Handles all product related operations.